 This beautiful blood orangecello is a fun twist on the classic limoncello.
 It's every bit as delicious as it is beautiful, and you only need three simple ingredients to pull it together.

 I know, I know, stop with the blood orange recipes already.
 But I have one last one to share with you, (promise!) and I think you'll like it.
 And not only because it contains alcohol.

 - Before you begin you'll want to scrub the oranges to remove any wax on the skin.
-Place the oranges in a bowl or boiling water, leave for a couple of minutes and then scrub with a brush to remove any wax before rinsing under colder water.
+Place the oranges in a bowl of boiling water, leave for a couple of minutes and then scrub with a brush to remove any wax before rinsing under colder water.
 Dry the oranges and carefully remove the skin, removing most of the pith.
-Add to a large jar along with the vodka and cover and place in a cool dark place for 48 hours.
+Add the orange peels to a large jar along with the vodka and cover and place in a cool dark place for 48 hours.

 - Juice the oranges and place in a medium sized saucepan along with the sugar and water.
 Stir to dissolve and then place over a high heat and bring to a boil.
 Cook, without stirring, for 3 minutes, or until the mixture thickens slightly and set aside to cool.

 - Strain the vodka to remove the peel and discard the peel.
-Combine the vodka and syrup and pour into sterilised bottles.
+Combine the vodka and syrup and pour into sterilized bottles.

 - Serve alone or mixed with club soda.

 And if you're looking for more delicious blood orange recipes, check out a few of these: